TYPO3-extensions/sphinx/Documentation/AdvancedUsersManual/RenderingPdf/CustomizingRendering.rst

 	    'preamble': '\\usepackage{typo3}'
 	}

-The package ``typo3`` is available from repository RestTools, within directory :file:`RestTools/LaTeX/` and is automatically copied to the build directory when using this extension.
+The package ``typo3`` is available from a dedicated repository, within directory :file:`latex.typo3/` and is automatically copied to the build directory when using this extension.
 Alternatively, you may want to register it globally within ``TEXMF`` if you plan to generate PDF from the command line solely.